larshp/two-alv-reports/README.md

 Note that the classic CTS import queue can be seen as an automatic creation of merge commits and the corresponding status.

+The latest branch/commit for each change must be kept track of manually, like manually keeping track of grouped classic transports.

 ## With Classic CTS

 Developer 1 does changes for CHG1 in DEVK900001